akxen/dispatch-api-docs/website/docs/parameter-reference.md

 ```

 ### Right-hand side (RHS)
 <span style="color:red">This is parameter is obtained from NEMDE outputs.
-This is a limitation of the NEMDE API, as the NEMDE uses SCADA values to compute RHS values.
+This is a limitation of the Dispatch API, as the NEMDE uses SCADA values to compute RHS values.
 Functionality to compute RHS values from SCADA values is under active development.</span>

 ```python
 NEMSPDCaseFile.NemSpdOutputs.ConstraintSolution[?(@ConstraintID="constraint_id" && @Intervention="intervention")].@RHS